vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-provider.md

 message MsgDeposit {
   option (cosmos.msg.v1.signer) = "creator";

-  // creator is the msg signer, it should be sp address or sp's fund address string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // creator is the msg signer, it should be SP address or sp's fund address string creator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
   // sp_address is the operator address of sp string sp_address = 2 [(cosmos_proto.scalar) = "cosmos.AddressString"];